Do I have the right photo ID?

 - An identification card issued by a federally recognized Indian tribe in Wisconsin

-- A photo identification card issued by a Wisconsin accredited university, college or technical college that contains date of issuance, signature of student, and an expiration date no later than two years after date of issuance.
-Also, the university, college or technical college ID must be accompanied by a separate document that proves enrollment.
+- A photo identification card issued by a Wisconsin accredited university or college that contains date of issuance, signature of student, and an expiration date no later than two years after date of issuance.
+Also, the university or college ID must be accompanied by a separate document that proves enrollment.

 - A citation or notice of intent to revoke or suspend a Wisconsin DOT-issued driver license that is dated within 60 days of the date of the election.

 Important things to know:

 - There is no such thing as a "Wisconsin Voter ID Card."
 The new Voter Photo ID Law uses existing photo IDs for people to prove their identity before voting.